mbeauv/media_gallery/README.md

 mount MediaGallery::Engine => "/media_gallery"
 ```

 Next, you need to deal with access control.
 The media_gallery engine uses [cancancan](https://github.com/CanCanCommunity/cancancan) for access_control.
 It does not make any assumptions as to what library or method you use for sign in.
 It works fine with [Devise](https://github.com/plataformatec/devise) if that is what you are using.
-Simple JWT access should also be no problem.
+JWT access will also work.
 You do need to override two methods in the MediaGallery::ApplicationController class.
 These methods are:

 - current_user:  Returns the current user
 - create_ability: Returns an cancan Ability class for use in the media_gallery.
 It can be your app's defined ability.